vincentfrenz/Rfrenz/README.md

 Install Instructions
 --------------------
-To install the development version of `RFrenz` from Github, first ensure that `githubinstall` and `devtools` packages are installed:
+To install `RFrenz` from Github, first ensure that `githubinstall` and `devtools` packages are installed:

     install.packages('devtools')
     install.packages('githubinstall')